 Fitting a colour wheel into a spider’s web made a certain amount of sense, since the circular spiral design of the web easily incorporates the different hues of colour.

-The spider in the centre of the picture is the common and harmless English garden spider.
+The spider in the centre of the picture is the common and harmless European garden spider.
 These creatures fatten themselves in autumn to either lay their eggs and die, or survive quietly until the following spring.
 Spiders are of course one of mankind’s greatest friends, as they protect us from the insects which would otherwise feast on our crops.